WU-C2IR2/DL-Framework-to-generate-preclinical-SC-PET-from-LC-PET/README.md

 2. Install `python 3.7.10` and necessary packages by running `conda create --name <env> --file requirements.txt` or by running the `tf_37.yml` file.
 3. Download the dataset folder `Data_Preclinical` using the link into the same folder where you have cloned the other codes from the repository.
 The dataset has two subfolders namely: `Training` and `Testing`.
 The `Training` folder consists of the training samples both in the raw data format and in the .mat format for the different photon count levels.
 Similarly `Testing` consists of the independent testing dataset for the evaluation of the framework.
 4. Training the network:<br>
-  a) Choose the filepath for the training data
+  a) Choose the filepath for the training data. <br>
-  b) Choose the hyperparameters
+  b) Choose the hyperparameters. <br>
-  c) Run the main file of the network which you intend to execute by using the command `python main_ardnet.py --args train` would run the training for ARD-Net using the training dataset for the desired number of epochs.
+  c) Run the main file of the network which you intend to execute by using the command `python main_ardnet.py --args train` would run the training for ARD-Net using the training dataset for the desired number of epochs. <br>